Jewel-class cruise ship: Overview

 The Jewel class are the fourth largest ships in the NCL fleet, being preceded by the near-identical Dawn class, and is surpassed by the 153,000 GT Norwegian Epic.
 These ships have Panamax dimensions, enabling them to transit through the original Panama Canal locks.

 These ships are the second batch of ships to have hull art, reflecting the name of each ship.

 History

 Norwegian Jewel and Pride of Hawaii were ordered initially and a further two ships, Norwegian Pearl and Norwegian Gem followed in 2004.

 Pride of Hawaii, was the second of the four Jewel-class ships ordered by NCL to become an additional ship for NCL America.
-As the Pride of Hawaii proved unsuccessful in NCL America's fleet, it was decided that she will be transferred to NCL in 2008 and was renamed Norwegian Jade.
+As the Pride of Hawaii proved unsuccessful in NCL America's fleet, it was decided that she would be transferred to NCL in 2008 and renamed Norwegian Jade.

 The ships are 294 m long and 32.2 m wide, having 1,188 passenger cabins, with a capacity for 2,669 passengers.